RichGibson/ww/README.md

 MVP:
 1. Enter source info, and paste text or upload file and get a source with words.
+(currenty 'works' via command line)

-2. source list - one source
-2. source list - list all sources.
+works 2. source list - one source works 3. source list - list all sources.

 Tasks:

+-lives of others.srt appears to be latin-1, others are utf-8 fuck.
--unicode issues with import/insert into db
+-unicode issues with import/insert into db-sort of works, -need word view
+-noun version, article noun(ending) do the right thing.

+-users
+-check boxes! for 'ignore' and 'know'
+-add number of words per source to list_sources